qqilihq/mongoose-slugger/readme.md

 // here, the slugs must be unique for each city schema.index({ city: 1, slug: 1 }, { name: 'city_slug', unique: true });

-// create the configuration
+// add the plugin
-const sluggerOptions = {
+schema.plugin(sluggerPlugin, {
   // the property path which stores the slug value
   slugPath: 'slug',
   // specify the properties which will be used for generating the slug